MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

     ```

 1. In your custom INF file, update the following entries shown here (including the **SourceDisksFiles** and **CopyFiles** sections) to match the files in your firmware update.

+    For example, the virtual CFU Hid device sample supports two components (MCU and Audio).
+The sample section below specifies the offer and payload files for these components.

     ```inf
     ; Specify the location of the firmware offer